-A Pennsylvania sublease agreement is a legal document that a tenant (or “sublessor”) enters into with a third-party (or “sublessee”).
+A Pennsylvania sublease agreement is a legal document that a tenant (or “sublessor”) enters into with a third party (or “sublessee”).
 This agreement allows the sublessor to rent out the property to the sublessee for some, or all, of the original lease term.

-When a sublease agreement is in place, the terms of the original lease contract continue to apply to both the original tenant and the sublessee.
+When a sublease agreement is in place, the terms of the original lease contract continue to apply to both the actual tenant and the sublessee.
 This means that even if the sublessee fails to pay the rent, the original tenant still owes the landlord money for rent.

 Before signing a sublease in Pennsylvania, learn what’s included in one, and get an idea of the pros and cons of subleasing.
 To save time and ensure everything is filled out correctly, we recommend using our free Pennsylvania sublease agreement builder before subleasing your house or apartment.